 At least 40 American citizens and lawful permanent residents are currently being held hostage or wrongfully detained in 11 foreign countries, according to data released Thursday by the James W. Foley Legacy Foundation.

-According to the foundation’s research director and report author Cynthia Loertscher maintaining a “constant focus” on hostages and wrongfully detained Americans is critical.
+According to Cynthia Loertscher, the foundation’s research director and author of the report, maintaining a “constant focus” on hostages and wrongfully detained Americans is critical.

 “This data highlights that hostage-taking and wrongful detention remains an issue that requires continued priority,” she said.